georgeherby/PoGoScansWiki/docs/guzzlord/subscribing.rst

     !calculate amount

 Want to find out how much bang for your buck you get?
 Use this command to work out the expiry date for a given amount, for example ``!calculate 5``

+Terms & Conditions
+##################

+We will guarantee a level of service and extend expiration dates for extended downtime inside of our control.

+Should the scans go down for longer than 12 hours, we will add time to your expiration date to cover the downtime.
+This does not cover downtime due to a new API being forced by Niantic as this is outside of our control.
+Usually, a new API is cracked within a few hours so this shouldn't be an issue anyway.

+As you are paying for a service, we will guarantee that the admin team will be available at weekends in case of issues.
+Should scans go down, post in the isscandown channel in discord and we will investigate and fix immediately, provided it isn't 4am when we are asleep!